Helmholtz-AI-Energy/assas-data-hub/README.md

 By click on the parameter ``Name`` the user comes to a detailed view with following meta information about the dataset.

+### Status

+A database entry can have the following states:

+* ``UPLOADED``: Direct after the upload the database entry is in this state.
+* ``CONVERTING``: After the upload the conversion and post-processing will be started automatically.
+* ``VALID``: If the conversion and the post-processing were successful the database entry is in a valid state.
+* ``INVALID``: If the conversion and the post-processing were unsuccessful the database entry is in a valid state.

 ### General

 * Name (same as on the database view)